Air Conditioner Maintenance Ensures Efficiency and Comfort

 Choosing a New Air Conditioning System

-When its time for a new air conditioning system Luedtke Heating & Cooling can provide you with efficient options.
+When its time for a new air conditioning system Luedtke Tri-County Comfort can provide you with efficient options.
 By providing industry leading Rheem equipment we can make sure your home stays comfortable and your utility bills stay low.
 We offer Rheem solutions because of the top-quality, innovative products with the latest technology, dependable performance, great warranties and excellent service and support.
 All of this is why we confidently say, “Welcome to the new degree of comfort.”

 What do good central air units have in common?

 The best ones are efficient, operating on minimal electricity to hold utility bills down.
 They provide steady, dependable performance year after year when properly maintained.
 Good systems are quiet, long-lasting and low in service needs.

 How can I be sure my unit is the right size?